ahmedaao/news-recommender-systems/README.md

 ### Through docker

+Prerequisite:

-Prerequisite: in the requirements.txt file, replace 'ssh' with 'https' on the line starting with -e.
+- Into requirements.txt file, replace 'ssh' with 'https' on the line starting with -e.
+- Into streamlit.py, ip adress for backend has to be 0.0.0.0

 Go to the root of the repo, first of all, create the docker image linked to fastapi